 “It was pretty much a given that when traveling from New Orleans to anywhere up river or out west one took passage on a riverboat,” says “Riverboat Dave,” Webmaster of Riverboat Dave’s Paddlewheel Site.
 Early boats, powered by burning wood, were called steamboats.
 In 1811, the New Orleans was the first one to sail on the Mississippi from New Orleans to the mouth of the Ohio (read more on the Army Corps of Engineers’ steamboat navigation page).

-Not all passenger lists survived, and they’re not in the same type of organized location or standardized format of those familiar post-1820 immigration lists.
+Not all passenger lists survived, and they’re not in the same type of organized location or familiar standardized format of post-1820 immigration lists.
 Steamboat records are usually in archival manuscript collections.
-Start with public and university libraries, historical societies and museums near your relatives’ stop in Ohio (if you don’t have that information, research backward from their most recent known location).
+Start with public and university libraries, historical societies and museums near your relatives’ stop in Ohio (if you don’t have that information, research backward from their last known location).

 Also check libraries and historical societies in “river towns” such as St. Louis and Cincinnati.
 The Public Library of Greater Cincinnati and Hamilton County special collections department is home to the Inland Rivers Library, which contains photographs, maps, freight and account books, crew registers and passenger lists for specific vessels.
 The Missouri Historical Society in St. Louis has a Steamboats and River History Collection spanning 1802 to 1986.

-A steamboat’s arrival often was an exciting event in a river town.
-Search local newspapers—usually at local libraries, but sometimes digitized in subscription newspaper databases such as GenealogyBank—where your ancestors landed around the time you think they arrived.
+A steamboat’s arrival often was an exciting event.
+Search local newspapers—usually at local libraries, but sometimes digitized in subscription newspaper databases such as GenealogyBank—where your ancestors landed when you think they arrived.